gloveboxes/PyCon-Hands-on-Lab/Lab1-ssh-debug/README.md

 1. Restart (Ctrl+Shift+F5),
 1. and Stop (Shift+F5).

-## Stepping through Code with the Debugger
+To get started with debugging:

 1. Step through the code by pressing (**F10**) or clicking **Step Over** on the debugging toolbar.
 2. **Repeat** pressing **F10** until you reach the line that reads **if -40 <= temperature <= 60 and 0 <= pressure <= 1500 and 0 <= humidity <= 100:**